 How cool is this?!
 Make your own glow in the dark play dough!
 This simple play dough recipe is quick & easy to make & is sure to bring oodles of fun to your home.

-We made up a batch of simple play dough following our easy play dough recipe.
+We made up a batch of basic play dough following our easy play dough recipe.

 Once it was cooled I added some glow in the dark paint from the Early Learning Centre & kneaded well into the dough.

 I repeated this process until the mixture became sticky.
-I left it for 10mins until the dough had dried a little, & the consistency was smooth.
+I left it for around 10mins until the dough had dried a little & the consistency was smooth.
 I added more paint & continued mixing into the dough.

-To check the dough had a glow, I moved the dough into a darker area of the kitchen to see if it radiated any light, & to my surprise it did!
+To check the dough had a glow, I moved it into a darker area of the kitchen to see if it radiated any light, & to my surprise it did!

-For the dough to maintain its glow it needs to sit for a few hours in direct light.
-If the dough is manipulated for a long period of time without much light it's unlikely to produce such a bright result.
-But once charged the effects are magical.
+For the dough to maintain it's glow it needs to sit for a few hours in direct light.
+If the dough is manipulated for a long period of time without much light it's unlikely to produce such bright results.
+But once charged, the effects are magical.